Search for the charged lepton flavor violating decay $\psi(3686)\to e^{\pm}\mu^{\mp}$: Systematic uncertainties

 The systematic uncertainty primarily arises from the tracking and PID of electrons and muons, the TOF difference requirement, the photon veto, the $|\Delta\theta|$ and $|\Delta\phi|$ requirement, the Bhabha event veto, the signal region requirement, the signal MC generation model, the statistics of the signal MC sample, and the number of $\psi(3686)$ events in data.
 The uncertainties from all sources are listed in Table~\ref{tab:syst}.
 Control samples of $\psi(3686)(e^+e^-)\to e^+e^-$ and $\psi(3686)(e^+e^-)\to \mu^+\mu^-$ decays are used to estimate the systematic uncertainties from different selection requirements.
 The differences between MC and data for these two control samples give the uncertainties from tracking and PID selections.
 We combine these uncertainties by comparing weighted and unweighted signal efficiency.
+The weighted signal efficiency is defined as $\epsilon_{sig}^{w} = \sum_{i=1}^{n}\left(\prod_{r}\left(\epsilon_r^{\rm~Data}(P_{(t)},\cos\theta)/ \epsilon_r^{\rm~MC}(P_{(t)},\cos\theta)\right)/n\right)$, where $\epsilon_{sig}^{w}$ is the weighted efficiency, $\epsilon_r^{\rm~Data}(P_{(t)},\cos\theta)$ and $\epsilon_r^{\rm~MC}(P_{(t)},\cos\theta)$ are the efficiency of control samples at different momentum and polar angle region, respectively, $r$ denotes different selection criteria, $n$ is the number of events in control samples.
 The systematic uncertainty of tracking and PID for the electron and muon is $0.5\%$.
 The uncertainties from other requirements are estimated by comparing the efficiencies in MC and data for the two control samples, where the larger efficiency difference is taken as the systematic uncertainty for each selection criterion.
 The uncertainties from the TOF difference requirement, photon veto, $\Delta\theta$ and $\Delta\phi$ requirements, Bhabha events veto selection, and signal region requirement are determined to be $0.2\%$, $1.1\%$, $3.8\%$, $3.3\%$, and $1.7\%$, respectively.
-The uncertainty from the signal MC model is estimated by comparing signal MC samples generated with two different models, which are the VLL model and a uniform phase-space model~\cite{ref:evtgen}, respectively.
+The uncertainty from the signal MC model is estimated by comparing signal MC samples generated with two different models, which are the VLL model and a uniform phase-space model~\cite{ref:evtgen1}, respectively.
 The uncertainty of the signal MC model is $10.0\%$.
 The uncertainty from signal MC statistics is determined to be $0.4\%$ according to the number of events in the signal MC sample.
 The uncertainty in the number of $\psi(3686)$ events from different years is quoted as $0.5\%$~\cite{ref:numpsip}.
 Assuming no correlation between these sources, the total systematic uncertainty is $11.4\%$.